- Current students

 - A copy of your last two month’s bank statements and/or MyStudylink account printout showing Student Loan Living Costs and/or Student Allowance and Course Related Costs or W&I core benefit entitlement documentation.

-Applications are now closed for 2017.
-Funding for 2018 Scholarships not yet confirmed.
+Funding for 2020 Scholarships not yet confirmed.